Christopher L. Samuda

-A former head of (then) JBC Radio West and Radio North-East, Carmen was one of the pioneers in community broadcasting in Jamaica.
+A former head of (then) JBC Radio West and Radio North-East (now the RJR Group of Companies) Carmen was one of the pioneers in community broadcasting in Jamaica.
 During her stint at Radio West, she conceptualized and produced 16 features per week for the station and also solicited, for in-house production, commercials from business interests within the community.
-While still working at JBC, she won a scholarship – funded by the Netherlands Government – to study Radio Production at Radio Nederland in Hilver sum, Holland.
+While still working at Jamaica Broadcasting Company (now TVJ Limited, the leading local multi-media broadcast and media entity) she won a scholarship – funded by the Netherlands Government – to study Radio Production at Radio Netherlands in Hilversum, Holland.

-Now the Chief Executive Officer of her own public relations firm, Corporate Image and Solutions Limited, Carmen boasts Presidency of the Montego Bay-based Jamaica Association of Journalists (JAJ) – the only such non-Corporate Area based entity.
-In concert with the then USIS, the JAJ successfully ran training courses for media professionals in Western Jamaica.
+Now the Chief Executive Officer of her own public relations firm, Corporate Image and Solutions Limited, Carmen boasts Presidency of the Montego Bay-based Jamaica Association of Journalists (JAJ) – the only such non-Corporate Area based entity in Jamaica.
+In concert with the then USIS, the JAJ she successfully ran training courses for media professionals in Western Jamaica.
 This media professional was at one time head of her own Public Relations consultancy in Montego Bay and, as Media Manager for Innovative IDEAS, she utilized her wealth of experience to strategically manage the presence of the Agency’s clients in the media.
-She boasts exceptional success in securing significant amounts of column centimeters for the Agency’s clients, through strategic placements of legitimate stories
+She boasts exceptional success in securing significant amounts of column centimetres for the Agency’s clients, through strategic placements of legitimate stories.

 Suzanne R. Harris-Henry